muntashir-wahid/muntashir-wahid/README.md

 I'm a self-taught JavaScript developer.
 I'm trying to learn the MERN stack.
 I'm a fast learner.

-Skills: HTML / CSS / JAVASCRIPT / REACT / NODE / REACT / EXPRESS / MONGODB
+Skills: HTML / CSS / JAVASCRIPT / REACT / NODE / REACT / EXPRESS / MongoDB

+- 🔭 I’m currently working on building some good fullstack projects
+- 🌱 I’m currently learning the MERN stack
+- 🤔 I’m looking for help with a front-end developer job
+- 💬 Ask me about an interview
+- 📫 How to reach me: muntashir.wahid@yahoo.com
+- ⚡ Fun fact: I love to write JavaScript code

 ## My GitHub Stats